 The charity started in 1987 when Peter Mumford, then Bishop of Truro recognised the need to find a positive way to engage disadvantaged young people, to ensure they unlocked their potential.
 Soon after, The Bishops Forum was created and the charity was founded with Goodygrane Activity Centre growing from abandoned granite quarries overlooking Falmouth bay.
 One of the earliest memories was of a child abseiling down a rock face in a wheelchair, being watched by a young person who’d been excluded from school.
 That person went on to be an instructor and today, we continue to see Cornwall’s most vulnerable children realise their own potential.
-Our outdoor education centre now supports ~4,000 children and young people a year through charity programmes, tailored school residentials and NCS.
+Our outdoor education centre now supports ~5,000 children and young people a year through charity programmes and tailored school residentials.

 What we do